These rooms complement the hotel’s unique architecture with an art deco style. Maximum occupancy: two adults + one child.

 Juan Dolio Beach

-Located an hour east of the capital city of Santo Domingo, and even closer to the Las Americas International Airport (SDQ), the cosmopolitan coastal city of Juan Dolio offers an easy and quiet tropical escape near the capital city.
+Located an hour east of the capital city of Santo Domingo, and closer still to Las Américas International Airport (SDQ), the cosmopolitan beach town of Juan Dolio offers an easy and tranquil tropical escape near the capital city.
+A favorite of well-heeled urbanites who flock here on weekends, Juan Dolio’s 10-kilometer (six-mile) long, spacious and sparkling white sand beach is dotted with hotels, dive shops, restaurants, and bars, as well as a variety of vacation homes, upscale residential communities, and newly built condominiums.

 Las Americas International Airport